vitessio/website/content/en/docs/faqv2/getting-started/overview/what-is-vitess-and-mysqls-relationship.md

 ---
-title: What is Vitess and MySQL's relationship?
+title: "What is Vitess and MySQL's relationship?"
 shorten_nav_links: true
 notoc: true
 weight: 2